 In Inc.com’s public speaking tips of the best TED talks, speakers are advised to provide key takeaways for their audiences.

 In Joe’s case, the takeaway usually happens to be a harpoon on the end of a chain, but in the case of a work presentation, always fall back on a few key points, reiterating them at the end of your presentation.
 This provides the audience with something to think about on the way out.

 In many cases, mnemonic devices like acronyms or anecdotal stories can also help audiences takeaway your main points, so experiment with several strategies to see which one you are best at delivering.

-To learn more about presentation skills and other skills for the workplace in small, manageable sessions, visit the British Council's Bitesize Learning and Development Programme.
+To learn more about presentation skills and other skills for the workplace in small, manageable sessions, visit the British Council's Bitesize 90 programme.